Agricultural Development Act

 Article 48

-The central competent authority may, in concert with other authorities concerned, implement planned production and distribution of agricultural products or processed agricultural products of all kinds respectively, and shall coordinate the conflicting interests of each of agricultural industries of production, manufacturing, transportation and distribution.
+The central competent authority may, in concert with other authorities concerned, implement planned production and marketing of agricultural products or processed agricultural products of all kinds respectively, and shall coordinate the conflicting interests of each of agricultural industries of production, manufacturing, and marketing.

 Article 49